-Cato describes its purpose as follows: "the Cato Institute is a public policy research organization - a think tank - dedicated to the principles of individual liberty, limited government, free markets and peace.
+Cato describes its purpose as follows: "the Cato Institute is a pub lic policy research organization - a think tank - dedicated to the principles of individual liberty, limited government, free markets and peace.
 Its scholars and analysts conduct independent, nonpartisan research on a wide range of policy issues."
 Cato Institute scholars typically argue for a reduced U.S. military role in international affairs.
-Examples of recent articles are "Risky Business: The Role of Arms Sales in U.S. Foreign Policy" and "Is Trump's Saudi Arms Deal the Worst Deal Ever?"
+Examples of recent articles are "NATO Security Dependents Are Not Useful Allies," "Responding to Fears of AI," and "Does the Cyber Offense Have the Advantage?"